projectriff/riff/docs/riff_system_uninstall.md

 ### Synopsis

-Remove riff and Knative system components
+Remove riff and Knative system components.

-Use the '--istio' flag to also remove Istio components.'
+Use the `--istio` flag to also remove Istio components.

 ```
 riff system uninstall [flags]